-It was in 1977 when their mother got diagnosed with breast cancer, at the age of 37.
-Both of them were too young at that time, but due to the cancer history in the family, both knew how dreadful it was.
+It was in 1977 when my mother got diagnosed with breast cancer, at the age of 37.
+My sister and I were too young at that time, but due to the cancer history in our family, we both knew how dreadful it was.

 My mother had told me that her breast cancer was fast-growing cancer.
 While she was taking her treatment at Tata Memorial Hospital in Mumbai, my younger sister and I used to stay with our older maid at home.
 I was in boarding school, but during my 10th standard, I came home and continued to study in day scholars' school.
 She underwent a mastectomy, chemotherapy, and radiation.
 The treatment was very aggressive, she became very frail, dark, thin, and bald, but she never gave up hope.
 It was only when her mother passed away, that her deterioration started since she was her anchor.
 When the autopsy of our grandmother was done, we found that she also had cancer.
 When I was in the 12th standard, doctors indicated that her cancer had spread everywhere, and there was no hope on how long she will live.
 My sister and I were not aware of this news then.